kaushalmodi/ox-hugo/test/site/content/posts/example-block-following-a-list.md

 +++
-title = "Source block following a list" description = """
+title = "Example block following a list" description = """
-  Test to verify rendering of a source block immediately following a plain list, and even a list following a heading following a source block.
+  Test to verify rendering of a example block immediately following a plain list, and even a list following a heading following a example block.
   """
-tags = ["lists", "src-block"]
-categories = ["upstream"]
-draft = false
+tags = ["lists", "example-block"] categories = ["upstream"] draft = false
 +++